Dissipation induced Majarona $0$- and $\pi$-modes in a driven Rashba nanowire: Results

-To verify that the MZMs and MPMs (TZMs and TPMs) are (not) directly linked to bulk gap closing and reopening, we also study the quasienergy spectra employing the PBC [red dots] and compare them with the OBC [gray dots] spectra in Figs.~\ref{Fig:PBC-OBC}(b) and (c), respectively.
+To verify that the MZMs and MPMs are directly linked to bulk gap closing and reopening, we also study the quasienergy spectra employing the PBC [orange dots] and compare them with the OBC [gray dots] spectra in Figs.~\ref{Fig:PBC-OBC}(b) and (c), respectively.
 Note that we have verified that our system is free from the NH skin effect, owing to the particular form of the loss operator in Eq.~\eqref{lossOperator}.
 Thus, the gap-closing points in PBC spectra coincide with those of OBC, indicating the topological phase boundaries.
-First, we focus on the modes that appear at quasienergy $0$ in Fig.~\ref{Fig:PBC-OBC}(b) (we show the ${\rm Re}~E$ close to zero).
-Figure~\ref{Fig:PBC-OBC}(b) shows some modes appear at ${\rm Re}~E=0$ in the OBC spectra, but these modes are not directly connected to bulk gap closing-reopening from one side in the PBC spectra.
-These modes are denoted as TZMs, and we mark regions with TZMs with yellow shades.
-The TZMs are connected to the EPs that we discuss in detail in the subsequent text.
-However, importantly, there also exist Majorana modes that appear at ${\rm Re}~E=0$ with connection to bulk gap closing-opening.
+We focus on the modes that appear at quasienergies $0$ and $\pm \pi$ in Fig.~\ref{Fig:PBC-OBC}(b) and (c), respectively.
+The MZMs and MPMs appear in the eigenvalue spectra when there is a bulk gap closing in the PBC spectral at ${\rm Re}~E=0$ and $\pm \pi$, respectively.
+To substantiate our claim that the MZMs and TPMs correspond to topologically non-trivial phases, we calculate the winding number $\nu_{0,\pi}$, shown as the solid blue line in Fig.~\ref{Fig:PBC-OBC}(b,c).
+The winding number exhibits a clear transition from $\nu_{0}=1$ and $\nu_\pi=1,2$ (topological) to $\nu_{0,\pi}=0$ (trivial) and vice-versa, which occurs through a bulk gap closing.
+The non-zero values of $\nu_{0,\pi}$ coincide precisely with the regions where MZMs and MPMs appear, thereby confirming that these modes are indeed of topological origin.
+Also, we numerically check that the MZMs and MPMs are eigenstates of the particle-hole symmetry operator, $\tilde{C}=\tilde{\tau}_0\tilde{\sigma}_0 K$.
+Thus, the MZMs and MPMs are their own anti-particle, ensuring that they are indeed Majorana modes.